What is Microblading?

 Microblading typically takes two appointments to complete.
 In the first appointment, the client is profiled and the eyebrows are drawn on with a waterproof pencil, so the artist and client can agree on the look.
 The artist then microblades the eyebrows and the client is ready to go back into the world.
 There is some mild scabbing and aftercare required, but your microblading should be completely healed in 30 days.

 The second appointment is a touch up at least 30 days after the first session.
 This allows enough time for the ink in the epidermis to naturally slough off, and the color to settle into your skin.
 In the touch-up appointment, the artist can see how your skin has received the ink and make any necessary corrections.

 Sometimes a client’s skin undertones may have unexpected effects on the ink's color, and the artist may need to add color to adjust.
 These kinds of corrections are normal with any microblading artist and an essential part of the process, as everyone’s skin is different and receives ink differently.

 Please feel free to view more microblading eyebrows before and after images in our gallery so you can have a better visual understanding of the procedure and also what type of microblading you would like done.

 Before Your Microblading Appointment

 Avoid heavy sunlight and especially sunburn 3 days before your procedure.
-Skin should not be in process of healing before procedure!
+The skin should not be in the process of healing before the procedure!

 Avoid plucking, waxing, threading or any hair removal services within 3 days of your procedure.
 This can also trigger the skin healing process and should be avoided.

-Do NOT drink coffee or anything with caffeine the day of procedure.
+Do NOT drink coffee or anything with caffeine on the day of the procedure.